jensenlade-1/thm-writeups/cybersecurity-101/linux-shells/README.md

 Was given a broken batch script on an Ubuntu machine that searches for a flag (thm-flag01-script) in .log files inside a specific directory (/var/log).
 The script had empty variables and wouldn't function until it was fixed.

-# What I did to fix it
+# What I did to fix it:

 * The user I connected to the machine on didn't have permissions to search system directories, so I used sudo su to become root user for full access.
 * I edited the broken script located at /home/user/flag_hunt.sh

-# Previous Script with errors
+# Previous Script with errors:
 ```
 #!/bin/bash